-Unfortunately, many formal rewards provided organizations cannot be connected to performance because they are determined organizational membership and seniority e.g. paid vacations, paid accommodation.
+Unfortunately, many formal rewards provided by organizations cannot be connected to performance because they are determined by organizational membership and seniority e.g. paid vacations, paid accommodation.

 The widespread organizational variable used to reward employees and reinforce performance is pay.
 Relating rewards/pay to performance requires that performance be accurately measured and this is not easily accomplished.
 It also requires discipline to actually relate rewards to performance.
 To date, there is no one successful formula for implementing a pay for performance program across the board.